 2715 Q Street, NW, Washington, DC 20007 - United States

 Visitors to Dumbarton House return in time to when Joseph Nourse, first Register of the U.S. Treasury, and his wife Maria, made their home here, between 1804 and 1813.
-The first floor of the home is decorated and furnished to reflect their tastes, and beyond this, the early history of Washington and Georgetown.
+The first floor of the home is decorated and furnished to reflect their tastes, and the early history of Washington and Georgetown.
 In addition to our first floor period rooms, our second floor galleries include special exhibits around the history of D.C. and the NSCDA.

 Participation in Museum Day is open to any tax-exempt or governmental museum or cultural venue on a voluntary basis.
 Smithsonian magazine encourages museum visitation, but is not responsible for and does not endorse the content of the participating museums and cultural venues, and does not subsidize museums that participate.